 Select People Based on Talent, Not Experience

-Thinking: Examples: focus, discipline, personal responsibility, and
+- Thinking: Focusing on qualities like focus, discipline, personal responsibility, and decision-making abilities.

-Know Their Employees
+They Know Their Employees

 “As an example, if a challenge is what your staff person craves, make sure he always has one tough, challenging assignment.
 If your staff member prefers routine, send more repetitive work in his direction.
 If he enjoys solving problems for people, he may excel in front-line service.” – The Balance Careers